 Safety eyewear, many costing just a few dollars, are a cost-effective solution for comprehensive eye protection.
 Employees who consistently wear safety glasses prevent having to pay the rising costs associated with eye injuries.
 Safety eyewear saves both time and money by preventing many injuries from happening in the first place.
 They also reduce the severity of the injuries that do occur.

 The Benefits of Safety Eyewear Go Beyond Safety

 Most safety eyewear shields eyes from the harmful rays of the sun.
 Today’s polycarbonate lenses provide 99% protection from harmful UV-A and UV-B rays.
-This feature serves as a significant tool in the prevention of eye illness and disease caused by long-term exposure to the sun.
+This feature effectively prevents eye illness and disease caused by long-term exposure to the sun.

-Adverse effects of the sun on eyes include cataracts, macular degeneration, benign eye growths, and skin cancer.
-Ultraviolet Awareness is also vital concerning long-term eye health.
+Adverse effects of the sun on the eyes include cataracts, macular degeneration, benign eye growths, and skin cancer.
+Therefore, ultraviolet Awareness is also vital concerning long-term eye health.

 Specific Health Challenges

 Another way safety eyewear goes beyond protecting eyes from hazards comes from research involving specific health challenges.
 This new research shows:

 - How Blue Blocker Eyewear Might Help Night Shift Workers Sleep Better.